yinan-c/RSS-GPT/README.md

 - There is a [`dev` branch](https://github.com/yinan-c/RSS-GPT/tree/dev) for manual updates on the script, auto commits will no longer be pushed to this `dev` branch.
 The purpose of doing this is to separate the manual updates and auto commits, so that it is easier to check the updates and pull to your repo.
 - Check out the [CHANGELOG.md](CHANGELOG.md).

+### Contributions are welcome!

+- Feel free to submit issues and pull requests.
+Please submit pull requests to the `dev` branch.

 ## Example feeds being processed

-These feeds on hosted in the [`doc/` subdirectory](https://github.com/yinan-c/RSS-GPT/tree/main/docs) in this repo as well as on my [GitHub Pages](https://yinan-c.github.io/RSS-GPT/).
+These feeds on hosted in the [`docs/` subdirectory](https://github.com/yinan-c/RSS-GPT/tree/main/docs) in this repo as well as on my [GitHub Pages](https://yinan-c.github.io/RSS-GPT/).
 Feel free to subscribe in your favorite RSS reader.

 I will consider hosting more feeds in the future.
 Email me or submit an issue if there is any question using the script or any suggestions.